tsnellgrove/dark_castle3/doc/to_do.md

 	- example = wear / remove text
 	- tempting to put this in the append / remove methods - but then there's no way to silence them
 	- instead, all buffering should be centralized into the noun methods where 'silence mode' can be enforced

-*** MAYBE ***
-- think abour 'source' and 'desination'... e.g. for take(), source = is_item in <room>.obj_scope; destination = <creature>.hand_lst
-	- need to do a detailed mapping of what is required for success in each noun_class() method
-- can we have 'burt' be the default <creature> but other options available?
-	- TBD: in noun methods, do I need to pass init_creature to each verb method in order for mode = 'creature_exe' to work??
-	- this would allow give() to become a noun class method... essentially a take() initiated by burt
-	- likewise, show() becomes an examine initiated by burt
-	- TBD: change goblin re-arm result to take() rather than put_in_hand()
-	- maybe each Creature has its own description list?
-		- desc list as creature attribute ???
-	- with a default examine() response similar to "the X is not interesting"
-- IDEAS - future
-	- TBD: move active_gs.static_obj_lst => burt.feature_lst
-	- does creature_state really have any value?
-Maybe build hedgehog before pulling the plug on this one
-	- Note: active_gs.hero enables player to take on different characters in the game (e.g. Burt could become a mouse)
-	- IDEA: for Creatures, instead of headgehog_distracted_mach, maybe I just need a creature_distracted attribute???
-(NO)
-	- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
-	- for burt maybe add brass_lantern - always trusty and shining in your off hand... wouldn't want that to go out now would we?
-Grues...
-	- princess 'poise' & 'moxie'
-	- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
-	- create all_lst, item_lst, and mach_lst methods for creature class
-	- how should creature be passed to Conditions & Results?

 *** LEGACY ***